← Back to 史記

 歿 便

 After the First Emperor died, Hu Hai was extremely foolish.
 Lishan was not yet finished, yet he resumed construction of Epang Palace to fulfill the previous strategy.
-He appointed Changping Jun and Changwen Jun as generals.
-He executed Li Si and Zhao Gao's brother Quji, and employed Zhao Gao.
-He attacked Wei, capturing twenty cities.
+It says, “In general, those who are honored by possessing the realm indulge their desires to the extreme, while great ministers may even wish to abolish what the former ruler established.”
+He executed Li Si and Feng Quji, and put Zhao Gao in office.
+How painful these words are!
 Human heads spoke while beasts called out.
 Without awe-inspiring presence, one cannot extol virtue and punish evil.
 Without sincerity, one will perish in vain.
 Rejecting good counsel leads to ruin; cruel tyranny hastens destruction.
 Even in a state with natural advantages, survival becomes impossible.

 117